Must-Have Website Design Basics

 10. Fonts

 Although it may not seem obvious, choosing a quality font for the website is as essential as featuring a great article.
-For the content to strike a chord with the audience, it must be readable.
+The content must be readable for it to strike a chord with the audience.

 While there are numerous font types, we have highlighted the two most popular options among them: